nextflow-io/website/src/pages/basic-pipeline.md

 ---
-title: Your first script
+title: Basic pipeline
 layout: "@layouts/ExampleLayout.astro"
 ---

 <div class="blg-summary example">
-<h2>Your first script</h2>
+<h2>Basic pipeline</h2>

 <p class="" >
-    Your first script shows how to write a pipeline with two simple Bash processes.
+    This pipeline shows how to write a pipeline with two simple Bash processes.
 The first process splits a string into chunks, and the second process converts the lowercase letters in each chunk to uppercase.
 It also demonstrates how to publish pipeline outputs to named directories.
 </p>

 ```groovy